mipalgu/guwhiteboardwebposter/README.md

+#guwhiteboardwebposter
-This is a web server for interacting with the Whiteboard over HTTP
+*A web server for interacting with the Whiteboard over HTTP*

+---

 Default port is: 4242, configurable with -p
 Whiteboard can be specified with -w or a default is used.